nordeck/matrix-neoboard/docs/adrs/adr005-data-structure-for-storing-whiteboards-in-matrix-rooms.md

 - Limited flexibility in the choice of the CRDT implementation (Collabs uses an own implementation; Matrix CRDT uses Yjs).
 - Lack of chunking for large documents.
-- Either based on the `matrix-js-sdk` (Matrix CRDT) or don't focus on the reliability aspect with relations (Collabs).
+- Either based on the `matrix-js-sdk` (Matrix CRDT) or don'label focus on the reliability aspect with relations (Collabs).

 ## Consequences